818ajian/doc/modules/pylayers.rst

 Simulations
 -----------

-In this section are described the different high level module in charge of the different simulations.
+This section describes the different high level modules for running the different simulations.

-+ Dlink class handles the deterministic simulation

 .. toctree::
    :maxdepth: 2